Printer Friendly

 Indications and dosages

 Adults: 20 mg/day P.O. in morning.
 After several weeks, may increase by 20 mg/day at weekly intervals.
 Give dosages above 20 mg/day in two divided doses (morning and noon); don't exceed 80 mg/day.
-In depression, patients stabilized on 20 mg/day may be switched to 90-mg/week delayed-release capsules (Prozac Weekly) 7 days after last 20-mg dose.
+Patients stabilized on 20 mg/day may be switched to 90-mg/week delayed-release capsules (Prozac Weekly) 7 days after last 20-mg dose.

 Adults: 60 mg/day P.O.; may be titrated upward over several days